Assault Defense Lawyer in Utah

 A Solution Begins Here

 Have you been charged with assault in Utah?
-You might have been defending yourself or maybe your temper simply got the best of you.
+You might have been defending yourself, or maybe your temper simply got the best of you.
 Regardless, facing assault charges can lead to severe and life-altering consequences if you’re convicted.
 Besides extended jail time, assault charges can follow you longer than other violent crime convictions because they take so long to expunge from your record.
-They can also result in the loss of gun license and alter custody arrangements.
+They can also result in the loss of a gun license and alter custody arrangements.

 There are different levels of assault in the state of Utah with a variety of consequences attached to them.
 None of them are easy to tackle alone.
 Wasatch Defense Attorneys boasts the highest levels of personal attention and support.
 With our expertise and aggressive defense, you can rest assured that your case is in the right hands.